 Stock option programmes

 CapMan’s latest stock option programme is from 2016.
-The subscription period of the last stock options of 2016 will end on 30 April 2021.
+The subscription period of the last stock options of 2016 ended on 30 April 2021.
 New stock options are not granted under the option programme as the programme has been replaced by a share-based remuneration programme described above.
-The terms and conditions of the programme are available in the Stock options section on CapMan’s website.